hapax/hapax.github.io/assets/eratosthenes.md

 **August 6, 2020.** *Eratosthenes measured the size of the earth using three data points: two shadows and the distance between them.
-During the equinox in March, I performed a (much less elegant) version of the same experiment, and discuss my results.*
+During the vernal equinox in March, I performed a (much less elegant) version of the same experiment, and discuss my results.*

 Eratosthenes (276--195 BC) was head librarian at the Library of